ciwin/Intent_Classification/README.md

 ```
 For every sentence, the intent of the sentence is represented with a one-hot vector of the size 21 (21 is the number of the different intents).

-## Defining the Training and Validation Set.
+## Defining the Training and Validation Set

 In this code, the data is split into a training set (80%) and a validation set (20%).
 ```python